Jeyloh/greenbox/README.md

 I have been using http://www.usbwebserver.net/en/download.php but other tools like xampp or a live server will work too.

+Remember to run the database-setup.php file from the root folder before using the website.

 Wireframe Productview: https://wireframe.cc/Tfe9k0